rank-coder/Bengali-bridge/README.md

 This repository is an **[Obsidian](https://obsidian.md/)** vault designed to provide a seamless, interlinked learning experience.
 It currently hosts **structured beginner-level resources** to help you build a strong foundation in Bengali.

 > [!TIP]
-> While optimized for Obsidian, these are standard Markdown files.
+> While optimized for [Obsidian](https://obsidian.md/), these are standard Markdown files.
 You can use **any markdown viewer** or even simple text editors to read the content!

+### ⭐ Support the Project
+If you find this resource helpful, please **star it on GitHub!** 🌟

+Click the **Star** button at the top right of this page to show your support.
+It helps more learners find this bridge and keeps the project growing! 🚀

 ## 🚀 How to Use This Resource
 To get the most out of the interlinked notes and visual structure, we recommend using it with [Obsidian](https://obsidian.md/).